HankB/Linux_ZFS_Root/Debian/README.md

 ](https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS) as of 2019-06-29.
 ).
 Any references to "instructions" below refer to the contents of this link.

-## Deviations from Debian Stretch Root on ZFS
+## Deviations from Debian Buster Root on ZFS

 The intent is to follow the instructions closely, however occasional problems cropped up that required further changes not included in the original instructions.